stillasmallvoice/epistles/community/flipping tables.md

 he may liberate us.

 **Kilmar Abrego Garcia**
-and every other neightbor stolen from us
+and every other neighbor stolen from us
 **MUST BE RETURNED.**

 They are children of our same god,